chaos-bodensee/voc-setup/overview/PREPERATION.md

 =====================
 Here are the things you have to prepare bevor running this Playbook:

+Please excuse me, but this file is not ready.
+Please give L3D a ping if you are more interested in this file!

  * Make sure you have the latest Ansible Version installed on you local computer
  * Make sure ``$HOME/ansible`` exists
  * You have this repository cloned inclusive all submodules